Ball Python Care Sheet

 Setting Up The Correct Temperature and Humidity For Your Pet Ball Python

-Hot side should be between 85-91°F and should not exceed 93°F as it can begin to kill calories in your Ball python.
+Temperature: Hot side should be between 85-91°F and should not exceed 93°F as it can begin to kill calories in your Ball python.
 Cool side should be about 80°F.

-Ball pythons on average need to have about 60% humidity in their enclosure.
+Humidity: Ball pythons on average need to have about 60% humidity in their enclosure.
 Babies sometimes need a little bit higher.
 My personal tip is that if your Ball python has problems shedding you may need to raise your humidity slightly.
-Just a few ways to add increase humidity: dampen bedding with a spray bottle, larger water dish. cover screen top 75% with a towel, place a humidifier in the same room, place a waterfall feature in the enclosure and adding live plants.
+Just a few ways to increase humidity: dampen bedding with a spray bottle, larger water dish. cover the top 75% with a towel, place a humidifier in the same room, place a waterfall feature in the enclosure and add live plants.
 Keep in mind if you live in an area that gets cold and dry in the winter, it might be next to impossible to keep the humidity high.
 Try your best to keep it as close to 60% as possible and refer to the shedding section if you need tips about stuck shed.

 ______________________________

 My Ball Python Is Shedding Their Skin, Now What?
-How To Care For Your Ball Python When They Are Shedding.
+How To Care For Your Ball Python

-Why is my Ball python shedding their skin? :
+Why is my Ball python shedding their skin?

-Ball pythons will shed their skin multiple times thru their life because it allows them to grow.
+Ball pythons will shed their skin multiple times throughout their life because it allows them to grow.
 The younger the Ball Python is, the more often they will shed.
 When your Ball python is ready to shed, their scales will look dull and their eyes will start to look blue which is called Pre-ecdysis.

-Is it normal for my Ball python not to eat when they are in shed? :
+Is it normal for my Ball python not to eat when they are in shed?

 Sometimes during this period, your Ball python may refuse to eat which is perfectly normal.

+How can I help my Ball python have a perfect shed?
 To help your Ball python have a full shed, you can slightly raise the humidity.
-When your Ball python sheds their skin that is called Ecdysis.
+When your Ball python sheds their skin, it is called Ecdysis.
 You will see your Ball python start to rub their little faces on decor, the terrarium, rocks or even you if you are holding them.
 If the humidity is correct and your python has no shedding issues you should have a beautiful complete shed.

-What do I do if my Ball python has stuck shed? :
+What do I do if my Ball python has stuck shed?

 If your Ball python has stuck shed, first make sure that your humidity is high enough in their enclosure.
-There are a few ways to help with stuck shed is using a Rubbermaid or Sterilite tub with holes.
+There are a few ways to help with stuck shed using a Rubbermaid or Sterilite tub with holes.

-• The first way is to soak your Ball python about an inch of (just warmer than room temperature) water for 30 minutes.
+- The first way is to soak your Ball python about an inch of (just warmer than room temperature) water for 30 minutes.

-• The second way you can help is by dampening a paper towel with warm water, twisting out the excess water and placing in a tub.
+- The second way you can help is by dampening a paper towel with warm water, twisting out the excess water and placing them in a tub.
 Then, let your Ball python cruise around for 30 minutes to 1 hour.
 Once your Ball python has either soaked or cruised around the paper towel, put on a rubber thumb to gently remove the stuck shed.

 If you notice that you are unable to remove an eye cap or a piece of shed that looks restricting, please go to a local breeder or vet to have it professionally removed.